Ottawa

 Canada is one of the United States' most important economic partners.
 Home to one of the best public education systems in the world, Canada is a booming talent hub across all industries, including tech, financial services, healthcare, and agriculture.
 Despite being a relatively small country by population, Canada's GDP is approaching $2 trillion.
 Companies looking to expand globally can hire top Canadian talent by partnering with an EOR service like Via.

-In this guide, we’ll highlight some of the basic employment rights that govern the entire country, as well as some major differences between each province that companies should know before they get started expanding into and hiring in Canada.
+In this guide, we’ll highlight some of the basic employment rights that govern the entire country, as well as some major differences between each province that companies should know before they start hiring in Canada.

-The Canadian Human Rights Act prohibits discrimination for workers in Canada on the basis of several protected grounds, including race, national or ethnic origin, sex, age, religion, and disability during the interview stage and all the way through termination.
+The Canadian Human Rights Act prohibits discrimination of workers in Canada on the basis of several protected grounds.
+This protections are guaranteed before the worker interviews and after he or she is terminated.

 The CHRA further protects individuals from discrimination based on: